Slatington, Pennsylvania: 2010 census

-Slatington is governed by a borough council consisting of seven council members.
-The most recent council's term began on January 1, 2024, and will expire on December 31, 2025.
-The current council composition are: President David Schnaars, VP Zachari Halkias, Council Members; Ronald Kratz, Kevin Steckel, Jeffrey Hausman, and Ryan Mayberry, Mayor Jeralyn Schoch, Manager, Treasurer, and Secretary Daniel Stevens, Assistant Secretary/Treasurer Colleen Bresnak, Utility Clerk / Payroll Linda Christman, P/T Clerk Elizabeth Miller, and Solicitor Edmund J. Healy.

 Education

 The borough is served by the Northern Lehigh School District.
 Northern Lehigh School District has two elementary schools.
 Peters Elementary school educates students grades Kindergarten through second grade while Slatington Elementary educates grades 3–6.
 The district has only one middle school (grades 7–8) and Northern Lehigh High School in Slatington for grades nine through 12.

 Transportation

 As of 2019, there were 16.06 mi of public roads in Slatington, of which 2.23 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 13.83 mi were maintained by the borough.

 Pennsylvania Route 873 traverses Slatington, following a north–south alignment through the borough via Main Street and Walnut Street.

 Airport

 Slatington is home to the small Slatington Airport.
 The single runway airport is used by local monoplane enthusiasts as well as hot-air ballooners.
 The airport is listed as a "critical facility" for the regional Local Mitigation Strategy and would be used to fly supplies in and be used as an evacuation point in the event of a major natural disaster in the region.

 Linear Air, a Massachusetts based air taxi company runs chartered monoplane flights out of Slatington Airport.
 The airport is also home to Chapter 855 of the Experimental Aircraft Association.

 Since 2020 the airport has been home to an annual halloween hot air balloon show.